 International transfer of your information

 We’re based in the UK and use suppliers from many parts of the world to provide our products and services to you.
 To allow us to run our business on this basis, the information we collect may on occasion be transferred to, stored and used at premises in other countries including the United States of America.
 We are committed to data protection and ensuring the security of your data, regardless of its location around the world.

 We do not knowingly collect any personal information from children under the age of 16 and would delete any such data upon becoming aware of it.

 We take the security of your information very seriously.
 We use appropriate procedures and technical security measures (including encryption, anonymisation and archiving techniques) to safeguard your information.
 We use secure means to communicate with you where appropriate, such as https and other security and encryption protocols.
 Our customers data is stored and managed by Amazon Web Services who provide details of their security policies and procedures here: https://aws.amazon.com/security/

-After that we will either delete it or anonymise it so that it cannot be linked back to you.
+After that, where appropriate, we delete it or anonymise data so that it cannot be linked back to you.

 We provide ways for you to stop all marketing email communications you receive from us, by including the ‘unsubscribe’ link in each email we send to you.
 We need to send certain communications to our users and customers which are deemed necessary and cannot be opted out of, such as product and administrative emails.

 Please keep us up to date with any changes to your contact details, to ensure our records stay up to date.